 - Require that your students complete the assignment on Google Docs so that you have a complete revision history (see the I Teach English to Great Kids blog for details).
 E.g., if students know that the cut/paste event will be preserved by this feature, they are probably much less likely to cut/paste in the first place.

 - Use plagiarism-detection software, and tell students you are using it (that’s the main reason it’s effective).
 If you don’t have something like Turnitin, then just plug sentences into Google — that can work, and you can then still say you are using software.

 - Explicitly model good attribution behavior.
 If you show slides (Powerpoint, Prezi, etc.) during class, every single quotation should be within quotation marks and be cited in some way on the slide where the text is quoted.
-Always.
-If you need a presentation that explains all this, just click on the image at right (PDF with 6 slides).
-Same goes for all handouts.
-If you do all of this, then it’s more likely your students will do all of this.
-Oh, and read this article by Stephanie Huffmen.
-And this by Rebecca Schuman.
+Same goes all handouts.
+If you do all of this then it’s more likely your students will, too.
+Read this by Rebecca Schuman.

 Public school principal

 - Make sure your school’s handbook has a clearly marked section on plagiarism.
 If you have state standards about such things, reference those standards by page number and provide URL.

 - If the section on plagiarism isn’t at least a page, expand it.
 Providing just a definition and a comment that plagiarism is bad will not be sufficient.
 For example, you should provide examples of the different kinds of plagiarism and detail the consequences for each type.
 You might think “teachers will take care of these details” and “we can discuss these issues when they come up” but because of your position you have ability to set the tone, and a forceful section could really energize the efforts of teachers.
 Use your power.